Your choice now can make all the difference to your personal growth and professional success in the years ahead.

 The Master of Business Administration at the International University of Monaco is a 10 month Program comprised of Common Core courses, Specialized Electives, and Career & Personal Development Seminars

 All MBA students complete the Common Core.
-The Common Core enables MBA students to master best practice and the critical theories of management while also enhancing students' critical thinking, analytical and problem-solving skills.
+The Common Core enables you to master best practice and the critical theories of management while also enhancing your critical thinking, analytical and problem-solving skills.

-Common core courses are built on a mix of lectures, case studies and practical research in order to ensure that students understand the fundamental managerial disciplines and tenets of modern business.
+Common core courses are built on a mix of lectures, case studies and practical research in order to ensure that you understand the fundamental managerial disciplines and tenets of modern business.

 The Office of Career Development offers free access to a sophisticated and highly recognized self-assessment inventory and suggests additional self-assessment tools for individual needs and specific requests.